-Quite frankly, I know music sales is not the main source of income for most artists, I’m just tired of the narrative that local fans and supporters don’t buy music.
+Quite frankly, I know music sales are not the main source of income for most artists, I’m just tired of the narrative that local fans and supporters don’t buy music.

-For this survey, we reached out to some of the top selling artists on Selar that also have their music on other platforms, and asked them to make a comparison of the profit accrued from album and single sales on Selar vs the corresponding profit they got from those other platforms like iTunes, Spotify, Apple Music & Boomplay.
+For this survey, we reached out to some of the top-selling artists on Selar that also have their music on other platforms and asked them to make a comparison of the profit accrued from the album and single sales on Selar vs the corresponding profit they got from those other platforms like iTunes, Spotify, Apple Music & Boomplay.

 For the sake of brevity, we will only show data for 2 singles, and 3 albums in the survey.